-The Omnibus Services Agreement specified the services to be provided by Seton pursuant to the IDS, the CCC, Seton's charity care program as described in Annex A of the Omnibus Agreement, the Medical Access Program ("MAP") Healthcare Services as described in Annex C of the Omnibus Agreement, and other applicable charity care programs ("Baseline Service Obligation").
+The Omnibus Services Agreement specified the services to be provided by Seton, Seton's charity care program as described in Annex A of the Omnibus Agreement, the Medical Access Program ("MAP") Healthcare Services as described in Annex C of the Omnibus Agreement, and other applicable charity care programs ("Baseline Service Obligation").
 Pursuant to Section 5.5 of the Omnibus Agreement, the intention of the Omnibus Agreement is to memorialize the current arrangement between the parties regarding the scope, availability and current value of Covered Healthcare Services currently provided by Seton to Covered Beneficiaries.
 Under the Master Agreement, Seton must provide this baseline level of service for the initial 25 year term of the agreement.
-Even if the Master Agreement terminates, Seton must continue to provide the same level of inpatient and outpatient services to the Covered Population that it served during the last full calendar year prior to termination for a period of five years.
+Upon termination of the Master Agreement, Seton must continue to provide the same level of inpatient and outpatient services to the Covered Population that it served during the last full calendar year prior to termination for a period of five years, with an option for Central Health to purchase an additional five years.